 - 11.A.
-CM warrants that it has complied with all necessary requirements to do business in the State of Wisconsin, that the persons executing this Agreement on its behalf are authorized to do so. - 11.B.
+A/E warrants that it has complied with all necessary requirements to do business in the State of Wisconsin, that the persons executing this Agreement on its behalf are authorized to do so. - 11.B.
 Legal Relations.
-The CM shall comply with and observe federal and state laws and regulations and local zoning ordinances applicable to this project and in effect on the date of this Agreement. - 11.C.
+The A/E shall comply with and observe federal and state laws and regulations and local zoning ordinances applicable to this project and in effect on the date of this Agreement. - 11.C.
 Approvals or Inspections.
-None of the approvals or inspections performed by COUNTY shall be construed or implied to relieve the CM from any duty or responsibility it has for its professional performance, unless COUNTY formally assumes such responsibility in writing from COUNTY so stating that the responsibility has been assumed. - 11.D.
+None of the approvals or inspections performed by COUNTY shall be construed or implied to relieve the A/E from any duty or responsibility it has for its professional performance, unless COUNTY formally assumes such responsibility in writing from COUNTY so stating that the responsibility has been assumed. - 11.D.
 Successors, Subrogees and Assigns.
-COUNTY and CM each bind themselves, their partners, successors, subrogees, assigns, and legal representatives to the other party to this Agreement and to the partners, successors, subrogees, assigns and legal representatives of such other party with respect to covenants of this Agreement. - 11.E.
+COUNTY and A/E each bind themselves, their partners, successors, subrogees, assigns, and legal representatives to the other party to this

+- Agreement and to the partners, successors, subrogees, assigns and legal representatives of such other party with respect to covenants of this Agreement. - 11.E.
 Claims.
-The CM's project manager will meet with COUNTY's Project Manager to attempt to resolve claims, disputes and other matters in question arising out of, or relating to, this Agreement or the breach thereof.
+The A/E's project manager will meet with COUNTY's Project Manager to attempt to resolve claims, disputes and other matters in question arising out of, or relating to, this Agreement or the breach thereof.
 Issues not settled are to be presented in writing to the COUNTY Assistant Public Works Director for review and resolution.
 The decision of the Assistant Public Works Director shall be final.
 Work shall progress during the period of any dispute or claim.
 Unless specifically agreed between the parties, venue will be in Dane County, Wisconsin. - 11.F.
 Amendment of Agreement.
-This Agreement may be amended in writing by both COUNTY and CM.
+This Agreement may be amended in writing by both COUNTY and A/E. - 11.G.

-- 11.G.
 It is expressly understood and agreed to by the parties hereto that in the event of any disagreement or controversy between the parties, Wisconsin law shall be controlling.
 Venue for any legal proceedings shall be in the Dane County Circuit Court. - 11.H.
 This Agreement is intended to be an agreement solely between the parties hereto and for their benefit only.
-No part of this Agreement shall be construed to add to, supplement, amend, abridge or repeal existing duties, rights, benefits or privileges of any third party or parties, including but not limited to employees of either of the parties. - 11.I.
-The entire agreement of the parties is contained herein and this Agreement supersedes any and all oral agreements and negotiations between the parties relating to the subject matter hereof.
+No part of this Agreement shall be construed to add to, supplement, amend, abridge or repeal existing duties, rights, benefits or privileges of any third party or parties, including but not limited to employees of either of the parties. - and all oral agreements and negotiations between the parties relating to the subject matter hereof.
 The parties expressly agree that this Agreement shall not be amended in any fashion except in writing, executed by both parties.